erdogant/bnlearn/README.md

 ### Method overview
 Learning a Bayesian network can be split into two problems which are both implemented in this package:
-* Structure learning: Given a set of data samples, estimate a DAG that captures the dependencies between the variables.
+* Structure learning: Given the data: Estimate a DAG that captures the dependencies between the variables.
-* Parameter learning: Given a set of data samples and a DAG that captures the dependencies between the variables, estimate the (conditional) probability distributions of the individual variables.
+* Parameter learning: Given the data and DAG: Estimate the (conditional) probability distributions of the individual variables.
+* Inference: Given the learned model: Determine the exact probability values for your queries.

 #### The following functions are available after installation: